JJ Lambert

 I go by “JJ”.

-The website's pages are still in-work with more to come in the future.
+The website's pages are still in-work with more to come.
 They seem to be updated when needed since going "live" -- "typos" and spelling errors are being corrected when seen along with addiional content being added.
-One area still being worked is "fleshing-out" the Projects tab.
+One area being worked is further content under the Projects tab.

-The website has only been active since November 2020.
+The website has been active since November 2020.

 Facebook